 Directed by Prakash Jha, Satyagraha is a political thriller.

-Kareena will play the role of a journalist named Yasmin Ahmed in the movie.
+Kareena plays the role of a journalist named Yasmin Ahmed in the movie.
 She is a strong and independent television reporter who digs deep into situations.

 Satyagraha Resembles Anna Hazare's Movement?